muttyjoe/100-days-of-code/log.md

 No links as yet as havn't got to the stage of creating anything.

-### Day 2: TUesday 2nd March 2021
+### Day 2: Tuesday 2nd March 2021

 **Today's Progress**: Went over the last section of HTML basics and have completed the 1st half of CSS basics.

-**Thoughts** Would be better to start earlier in the day if possible as my brain is seems fuzzy later at night.
+**Thoughts** Would be better to start earlier in the day if possible as my brain seems fuzzy later at night.

 **Link(s) to work**
 No links as yet as havn't got to the stage of creating anything.